 Assuming you are working in Massachusetts, you are may be eligible for a leave under the Massachusetts Parental Leave Act.
 This law requires an employer to offer you up to 8 weeks of time off, provided that you have completed the introductory period with your company (which can’t exceed three months).

 The Massachusetts Parental Leave law does not require an employer to compensate an employee for any leave.
-Some states have a state disability program for residents, but Massachusetts is not one of those states.
+According to workers comp lawyer in Arizona, some states have a state disability program for residents, but Massachusetts is not one of those states.
 However, many employers offer short-term disability insurance which may offer some income replacement.
 Also, many employers include some type of paid sick time to employee, and a parental leave is a legitimate reason to use unused but accrued sick time.
 Also, you can explore using personal time or vacation time during a leave.
 For a complete summary of the Massachusetts Parental Leave Act, visit https://www.mass.gov/service-details/parental-leave-in-massachusetts.

 Familiarize yourself with the Massachusetts Parental Leave law.
 You are required to give notice (two weeks) should you wish to take advantage of the leave.
 Most employers only require a quick email but you should verify how your employer requests that notice.
-Also, ask your employer if a short-term disability program is available to employees.
+According to expert lawyers from a reputed SSI claims law firm, you need ask your employer if a short-term disability program is available to employees.
 There will be a separate application process for the short-term disability insurance, if that is an employee benefit at your company.